-In January 1997, the Federal Aviation Administration (FAA) and the Coast Guard developed an Interagency Agreement for the upgrading, and modernizing the existing Loran-C System.
-The Coast Guard Loran Support Unit has undertaken a number of projects, which strive towards this goal.
-This paper reports on those efforts, which have, or are coming to, fruition within the immediate future.
+In January 1997, the Federal Aviation Administration (FAA) and the Coast Guard developed an Interagency Agreement for upgrading and modernizing of the existing Loran-C System.
+The Coast Guard Loran Support Unit (LSU) has undertaken a number of projects, which strive towards this goal.
+This paper reports on those efforts that have occurred or will occur in the immediate future.
 Some are currently passing the transition from engineering to operations.
-The following five Loran improvement projects will be covered:
+The following seven Loran improvement projects will be covered:

-The Automatic Blink System (ABS) monitors the timing at the local transmitting station and starts proper blink secondary whenever ABS detects a 500nS or more disagreement between local timing sources.
+The Automatic Blink System (ABS) monitors the timing at the local transmitting station and starts proper blink secondary whenever ABS detects a 500 ns or more disagreement between local timing sources.
 In the event of a Master timing abnormality, the master station is taken off air.
 This system was brought on line in June 2000.

-Uninterruptable Power Supplies (UPS) have been fielded for testing at LORSTA Jupiter.
-These units back up the entire Loran suite of equipment at a solid state transmitter (SSX) station.
-The Operations room UPS has been selected for installation at SSX stations.
-The Transmitter room UPS, which backs up the SSX, was used as a proof of concept.
+Uninterruptible Power Supplies (UPS) have been fielded for operational testing at LORSTAs Jupiter, FL, Grangeville, LA, Carolina Beach, NC, and Malone, FL.
+Collectively, the Operations Room UPS and the Transmitter Room UPS back up the entire Loran suite of equipment at a solid state transmitter (SSX) station until an installed generator set (GENSET) assumes the station load.
+The Operations Room UPS has been installed at the previously mentioned LORSTAs.
+The Transmitter Room UPS, which backs up the SSX, is only installed at LORSTA Jupiter and is being used as a proof of concept.

-The Remote Automated Integrated Loran (RAIL) System is designed to integrate the various Loran station equipments and automate numerous functions.
+The Remote Automated Integrated Loran (RAIL) System is designed to integrate various Loran station equipments and automate numerous functions.
 RAIL is designed to be the local transmitting station's command and control system and the remote interface for the Loran Consolidated Control System (LCCS).
+RAIL equipment is installed at LORSTAs Jupiter, FL, Grangeville, LA, Carolina Beach, NC, George, WA, and Seneca, NY